mileweb/docs-content-cdn/en/docs/portal/certificates/overview.md

 ## CA Certificates

+Trusted CA certificates are used to verify clients' certificates.

 ### CA Certificates Page
 CA certificates are managed from the CA Certificates page.
 To display this page, click **Certificates** in the left pane and choose **CA Certificates**.
 All certificates are versioned in CDN Pro.
 After a version is saved, it cannot be changed.
 If you need to update a CA certificate, you just create a new version and deploy it to replace the old one.
 At any time, only one version of each certificate can be deployed into the staging or production environment.